thiswillbeyourgithub/wdoc/DocToolsLLM/docs/USAGE.md

         you must type or paste the string
         * `local_audio`: must be set: `--whisper_prompt`, `--whisper_lang`.
 The model used will be `whisper-1`
         * `local_video`: must be set: `--audio_backend`.
 Optional: `--audio_unsilence`, `--whisper_lang`, `--whisper_prompt`, `--deepgram_kwargs`.
+        * `online_media`: load the url using youtube_dl to download a media (video or audio) then treat it as `filetype=local_audio`.
+        If youtube_dl failed to find the media, try using playwright browser where any requested element that looks like a possible media will try be downloaded.
+Possible arguments are `--onlinemedia_url_regex`,
+        `--onlinemedia_resourcetype_regex`.
+Then arguments of `local_audio`.

         * `json_entries`: `--path` is path to a txt file that contains a json for each line containing at least a filetype and a path key/value